 For the purpose of this document, we are giving meaning to certain words or initials as follows:

-(iii) The initials SIP mean or refer to State Implementation Plan.
+(iv) The initials SIP mean or refer to the State Implementation Plan.

-(iv) The words State or ND mean the State of North Dakota, unless the context indicates otherwise.
+(v) The word or initials State or ND mean the State of North Dakota, unless the context indicates otherwise.

 I. General Information